-Planning Permission: detailed planning permission for the Development granted by the Determining Authority.
+Planning Permission means detailed planning permission for the Development granted by the Determining Authority.

-Private Car Ownership; a car, van or other vehicle owned or operated for private use.
+Private Car Ownership means a car, van or other vehicle owned or operated for private use.

-Promoter’s Costs: [INSERT ALL THE MARKET STANDARD COSTS from a traditional land promotion agreement and add] including the fees of the Climate Professionals.
+Promoter’s Costs means [insert all the market standard costs from a traditional land promotion agreement and add] including the fees of the Climate Professionals.

-UK’s Net Zero Target: the UK Government’s target under Section 1 of the Climate Change Act 2008, which as at the date of this agreement is 2050.
+UK’s Net Zero Target means the UK Government’s target under Section 1 of the Climate Change Act 2008, which as at the date of this agreement is 2050.

-Zero Carbon Housing: [has the same meaning as Level 6 of the Code for Sustainable Homes. [or any successor or equivalent standard].
+Zero Carbon Housing means [has the same meaning as Level 6 of the Code for Sustainable Homes] [or any successor or equivalent standard].

 14.1 The Promoter shall use all reasonable endeavours to achieve all of the Objectives.